TendTo/delpi/docs/Theory.md

 ### Using LU decomposition

 Instead of trying to solve all the systems directly, we can opt to use an **LU** decomposition of $\boldsymbol{B}$ to improve the performance of the algorithm.
 Solving the linear systems in this setup becomes much easier, requiring only two back-propagation steps each.
-The great challenge is to ensure that the decomposition, which hash a complexity of $O(m^3)$, is updated cheaply at each iteration, without having to recompute it each time.
+The great challenge is to ensure that the decomposition, which has a complexity of $O(m^3)$, is updated cheaply at each iteration, without having to recompute it each time.

 The process starts by computing the LU decomposition of $\boldsymbol{B}$ in the standard way: